 In this work our objective is to build an appropriate model that will allow us to understand positional values in soccer and consequently develop a metric that can provide an estimate for the {\em expected} contribution of a player on the field translated in units that managers and fans associate with (i.e., league points).
 We start by developing a win probability model for soccer games based on the ratings of the four lines of the teams (attack, middlefield, defense and goalkeeper).
-We then translate this positional values to expected league points added above a replacement player ({\method}) considering a team's formations.
-We further show how this framework can be useful for financial decisions by analyzing transfer fees and players' wages and relating them back to each player's {\method}.
-Our results indicate that specific positions are over-valued when only considering their contribution to winning the game.
+We then translate these positional values to expected league points added above a replacement player ({\method}) considering a team's formations.
+We further showcase how this framework can be useful for financial decisions.
+Our results indicate that specific positions might be over-valued when only considering their contribution to winning the game.

 However, our study is only the first step towards understanding the positional value in soccer.
 In particular, while our results show that goal keepers might provide the least amount of value, these results are tight to the data we used.
 Currently we have built a single model for all the leagues in our dataset.
-However, building a separate model for different leagues could reveal differences in the positional value among leagues that might have to do with style of play, strength and skillsets in each league etc \cite{Noslo18}.
-Furthermore, in top-level competition - for which we do not have data (e.g., Champions League) - goal keepers might provide much more value than in the leagues we analyzed, which include both top-tier and lower-tier national league.
-However, regardless of this, the analytical framework that we introduced can be replicated on different datasets.
-Furthermore, our modeling framework can be improved with additional (meta) data.
+Building a separate model for different leagues could reveal differences in the positional value across leagues that might have to do with style of play, strength and skillsets in each league etc. (\cite{Noslo18}).
+Furthermore, in top-level competition - for which we do not have data (e.g., Champions League) - goal keepers might provide much more value than in the leagues we analyzed, which include both top-tier and lower-tier domestic leagues. \todo{In addition, the definition of replacement player requires information for players' annual salaries.
+Given that we only have access to data from the EPL, our replacement levels are tied to the Premier League.
+Ideally, each league would have a separate replacement player for each position.
+While the salary of a player for a specific FIFA rating might not be different across leagues, the overall quality of the players themselves will be different.
+While the trends will still hold under this assumption, the absolute values can be different.
+However, regardless of these caveats, the analytical framework that we introduced can be replicated on different datasets, with different player ratings/grades etc. } Our modeling framework can be improved with additional (meta) data.
 In particular: